CircuitVerse/Blog/content/posts/PulkitGupta_gsoc_2022_final.md

 ##### Mobile Touch Compatibility

-Last GSoC(2021), [Abhisek Zade](https://blog.circuitverse.org/author/abhishek-zade/) made a lot of progress with the touch compatibility on the simulator for small devices but it has some UI bugs, which needed to be fixed.
+Last GSoC(2021), [Abhisek Zade](https://blog.circuitverse.org/author/abhishek-zade/) made a lot of progress with the touch compatibility on the simulator for small devices, but it has some UI bugs, which needed to be fixed.

 Some bugs that have been fixed: